Premium Leather iPad Pro 11 Case

 MS: On the 12.9, you can fit all the accessories, the pencil holder, paper and card holders and the accessory pouch on the front cover at the same time.
 It works wonderfully and we have had many people order all four accessories to use with the keyboard models.

-Again, scaling down for the 11 inch, there is just not enough room in the roughly 8.5" x 11" space that makes up the front cover of the case.
+Again, scaling down for the 11 inch, there is just not enough room in the roughly 8.5" x 11" space that makes up the front cover of the cover.
 We tried a few things and it wound up looking like an overloaded pickup truck.
 It was not something a professional person would want to walk into a meeting with.

 So you go back and try again and again until you get something that works.
-For the new 11" Folio accessories, we expanded on what we had done with the keyboard models and added an additional magnet to the front of the paper holder.
+For the new 11-inch Folio accessories, we expanded on what we had done with the keyboard models and added an additional magnet to the front of the paper holder.

 This allows customers to hold both the Pencil case and pouch at the same time.
 This was not possible on the original, 3 magnet paper holder we introduced earlier this year.